 Caring for a spouse can be challenging for even the most loving couples, and stress and burnout are two common problems family caregivers face.
 To help balance caring for your spouse with daily life, consider in-home care.
 An in-home caregiver can provide several hours of Harrisburg respite care each day, allowing you to have time to run errands or just relax.
 In-home caregivers are particularly helpful if your loved one has dementia or another condition that requires constant care.

 No matter how much you love your spouse, you may not be able to properly meet his or her care needs.
-Turn to the professional caregivers at Home Care Assistance to ensure your loved one remains healthy.
+Turn to the professional caregivers at Home Care to ensure your loved one remains healthy.
 Our caregivers can help with bathing, grooming, exercise, and many other daily tasks, and we also offer specialized Parkinson’s, stroke, and Alzheimer’s care Harrisburg families trust.
 For more information and to schedule a free in-home consultation, call one of our friendly Care Managers at (717) 540-4663.